esprusso/photo-library/README.md

 - Optional: `SECRET_KEY`, `ALLOWED_HOSTS` for deployments where you add auth/proxy layers.

 Notes:
-- The backend contains a convenience path mapper from a Synology‑style path (`/volume1/Heritage/AI Art`) to `/library`.
-Update volume mounts and/or adjust code if your NAS uses different roots.
+- The backend maps host paths defined in `LIBRARY_HOST_PATH` to the container mount `LIBRARY_CONTAINER_PATH` (defaults to `/library`).
+Adjust your environment variables to reflect your storage layout.
 - When using SQLite (`DB_URL` starts with `sqlite:`), the backend ensures the DB path exists under the container.

 ## API Overview